AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 #### Cmm Calls

 Cmm calls include both calls to foreign functions and calls to Cmm quasi-operators using expression syntax (see [Quasi-operator Syntax](commentary/compiler/cmm-type#quasi-operator-syntax)).
-Although Cmm does not implement any of the control flow statements of C-- specification (section 6.8.1), foreign calls are one of the most complex components of Cmm due to complexity of the various calling conventions.
+Although Cmm does not implement any of the control flow statements of C-- specification (section 6.8.1), foreign calls from Cmm are one of the most complex components of the system due to various differences between the Cmm and C calling conventions.

 The data type, `CmmCallTarget` is defined in [compiler/cmm/Cmm.hs](/trac/ghc/browser/ghc/compiler/cmm/Cmm.hs) as: